FC Sheriff Tiraspol: Stadium

-Sheriff Stadium is the home ground of Sheriff Tiraspol and is owned by the corporation Sheriff.
+Sheriff Arena is the home ground of Sheriff Tiraspol and is owned by the corporation Sheriff.
 Construction of the ground began on 1 August 2000 and was completed in May 2002, with the official opening in July 2002.
 It was renovated in 2011.
 The stadium has a seating capacity for 12,746 spectators and is eligible for FIFA/UEFA international events.
-Beside Sheriff, the stadium has also hosted matches for FC Tiraspol and the Moldova national team.
+Beside Sheriff, the stadium has also hosted matches for FC Tiraspol and the Transnistria national football team.

 Aside from the main arena of Sheriff Sports Complex, there is also an 8,000 seater stadium, Malaya Sportivnaya Arena, also situated in the same complex, along with eight training fields, a covered training centre, housing for the players, a college for students and a five-star hotel.

 In June 2022, UEFA ordered that no European games would be permitted to be played in Transnistria, as a direct consequence of the 2022 Russian invasion of Ukraine.
-Sheriff played all of their home fixtures in the 2022-23 UEFA Europa League and 2022-23 UEFA Europa Conference League at Zimbru Stadium in Chișinău.
+Sheriff played all of their home fixtures in the 2022–23 UEFA Europa League and 2022–23 UEFA Europa Conference League at Zimbru Stadium in Chișinău.